remla24-team12/operation/README.md

+# Running the application
+To run the applications, simply run docker-compose up

 # Links to other repositories:
 For creating our application we decided to stick to the architecture proposed in the assignment:
 ![](/assets/architecture.png)